 This is the amateur radio page for Stephen “Seer” Snively, general ham radio operator KM6MWO.
 If you got in contact with me, this might be a good place to learn more about me, my grid square, my equipment, and other things that are of interest to other hams.

 Picked up at a swap meet, this is my primary HF rig.
-This is still new to me, so I'm working on getting full CAT and digital control of this radio.
+I now have a third party IF-10C card, so now OmniRig can CAT control it.

 My dual band 2M and 70cm mobile rig, used as a base station.
 With CAT and digital cables.